-Following an introduction by Councillor Stephen Carr, Leader of the Council, about some of the issues and choices to be made around the Council’s budget for 2017/18 and beyond, questions and issues were raised by members of the public attending the meeting.
-These were responded to by the Leader, members of the council’s Executive, and the Director of Finance.
+Following an introduction by Councillor Stephen Carr, Leader of the Council, about some of the issues and choices to be made around the council’s budget for 2017/18 and beyond, questions and issues were raised by the representatives of residents’ associations.
+These were responded to by the Leader and members of the council’s Executive.

 Topics covered included:

 - Lobby Central Government to improve the funding allocation to the Local Authority.

 - Ensure the council has access to relevant expertise to support its investment programme.